SBRG/massliver/notebooks/Construction Notebooks/Version 3/README.rst

   Work in progress to get a good concentration solution 3.5-srp-rm-glycogenolysis.ipynb
   Better concentration solution.
 Need to work on PERCs and Ensemble modeling.
+3.6-srp-rm-glycogenolysis.ipynb
+  Simulation working for glycogenolysis model but need to work on fluxes time profile, Ensemble modeling